neonkingfr/VizBench/README.md

 The FFGL plugins here have been tested in Resolume (4.1.11) and Magic (1.53).

+For people that don't want to compile anything, or want to try it out before compiling anything, an installer is available, see http://vizicist.com

 Also included is a FreeFrame host (FFFF) for testing and simple uses.
 FFFF is capable of loading a pipeline of FFGL plugins.